Theosophy and visual arts: Kupka

 František Kupka (1871–1957) had been a "practicing spiritist medium" in Prague and Vienna before his moving to Paris in 1896.
 Like Kandinsky, he "found inspiration in Theosophy and the occult, and promoted a subjective-intuitive approach to art."
 Among the Theosophical sources, Besant and Leadbeater's book Thought-Forms had great influence for him.
-He interested in the Theosophical theory of colour as well as scientific one.
-Like Mondrian, Kupka accepted an idea on the fourth dimension "as a supplement" to his Theosophical faith.
-(Note: Leadbeater used a term the fourth dimension, saying in his books about "astral vision."
+He was interested in the Theosophical theory of colour as well as a scientific one.
+Like Mondrian, Kupka accepted an idea of the fourth dimension "as a supplement" to his Theosophical faith.
+(Note: Leadbeater used a term the fourth dimension, talking in his books about "astral vision."
 According to Bauduin, the "fourth dimension" and the Theosophical "astral plane" are equivalent concepts.)

 In Chelsea Jones' opinion, Kupka's painting The Dream (1909) confirms his "interest in Buddhism, Theosophy, and science and represents his belief in the immaterial."
 She wrote that this work also demonstrates the "Theosophical notion" on astral vision:

 In The Dream, Kupka presented a vision of invisible reality.
 Here the imaginary floating forms dominate the scene; they dwarf the forms of visible reality, as represented by the fleshy forms lying in sleep.
 Through the variation in scale between the dream figures and their earthly forms, Kupka clearly made the painting about an experience of invisible reality with the immaterial dominating the material.
 (Note: On the lower left corner of the painting, Kupka wrote: "My dear Ninie, Here I sketch the dream that I had of the two of us—Yours, Franc."
 (Ma Chère Ninie, Voici ébauche le reve que J'ai eu-nous deux—Ton Franc.))